The science of debugging

 What is actually happening when you run your code

-Used to test your hypotheses
+Experiments are used to test your hypotheses

 How?